sandunwira/SupTube/README.md

 - Block redirecting links.
 - Decrease zoom level.
 - Integrate [SponsorBlock](https://sponsor.ajay.app) with the client.
+- Make fullscreen fully integrate with device.
+- Make Picture-in-Picture (PiP) available

+and more optimizations...

 ## Bugs
 If you have found any bugs in the client or if you have suggestions, please feel free to reach any of the links below.